Codecademy/docs/content/c/concepts/structures/structures.md

   - 'paths/computer-science'
 ---

-A structure is a collection that can be used to group different types of data together.
+A structure can be used to group different types of data together.
 It is defined using the `struct` keyword.

 ## Syntax